qwiatu-lp/ezd-rp/charts/ezd-crd/1.0.0/README.md

 ```

 > **Note**: Deleting the CRDs will delete all data as well.
 Please be cautious before doing it.

+## Compability with NASK version

+Chart was tested with application version up to 1.2023-16

 ## Parameters